terrytilley/CV/README.md

 It wasn't very long until I realised that this is what I wanted to do as a career.
 I fast tracked my ambitions to code by attending [Makers Academy](http://www.makersacademy.com/) an intensive 12 week coding bootcamp in London.

-I am currently a front end developer intern [Finimize](http://www.finimize.com), where I have been working with React.js to build a fintech product for millennials to take control of their finances.
+I am currently a front end developer intern at [Finimize](http://www.finimize.com), where I have been working with React.js to build a fintech product for millennials to take control of their finances.

 ## Skills 🤹